HomelessSandwich/RetailAnalysis/README.md

 jupyter lab
 ```

-If this command try one of the following:
+If the above command does not work, try one of the following:
 ```bash
 jupyter-lab
 ```